input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/4_Alonzo-white-exercise-4.md

 5. Set up three new payment addresses: `payment.addr`, `wallet1.addr`, and `wallet2.addr` using the node CLI commands.
 Transfer some ada to each of these addresses, and check that they have been funded.

-Produce a transaction that sends 100 ada from `wallet1.addr` to `wallet2.addr` provided the correct “secret spending key” is provided as a redeemer.
+Produce a transaction that sends 100 ada from `wallet1.addr` to `wallet2.addr` provided the correct “secret spending key” is provided as a redeemer and submit this.

-Determine the cost and required collateral for the Cardano transaction using the CLI commands and then construct and submit the transaction, paying the exact cost and collateral.

-`cardano-cli transaction build-raw …`
-`cardano-cli transaction calculate-min-fee …`
-`…`

 Check that the funds have been transferred correctly between the wallets.